Newcastle Entertainment Centre: Concert

 Curtaining allows the adapting of the venues to suit more intimate modes for performers.

-The centre has played host to concerts by many nationally and internationally renowned performers including John Denver, Tina Arena, Tones and I, Cher, Celine Dion, Jason Derulo, John Farnham, Lady Gaga, Kylie Minogue, Rhianna, Kelly Clarkson, Katy Perry, Pet Shop Boys, P!nk, Powderfinger, Cliff Richard, Silverchair, Taylor Swift, Lorde, Queens Of The Stone Age, Beastie Boys, Gang Of Youths, Jane's Addiction, The Smashing Pumpkins and The Wiggles.
+The centre has played host to concerts by many nationally and internationally renowned performers.

 Sports

 The centre has hosted numerous basketball, netball, boxing, bull riding, ice staking, mixed martial arts, and tennis events.
 In sports mode, the centre can accommodate between 2,000 and 5,000 patrons.

 Exhibition

 The seating in the venue is fully retractable providing 4,100 square metres of clear span exhibition space.

 Function

 The centre is able to host functions catering up to 2,000 guests.